 One option the Internal Revenue Service (IRS) created for taxpayers who owe back taxes is their Offer in Compromise program, sometimes abbreviated as OIC or simply, Offer.

 The OIC is the IRS’s settlement program.
 You may have heard TV and/or radio commercials advertising, “Settle your taxes for pennies on the dollar.”
 This is what they’re referring to.
-An Offer is an agreement between a taxpayer and the IRS whereby the government agrees to accept a certain amount instead of payment in full for the total tax debt.
+An Offer is an agreement between a taxpayer and the IRS whereby the government agrees to accept a certain amount instead of payment in full for the total tax liability.
 Depending on the taxpayer’s financial situation, the settlement amount may be significantly less than the total, close to the full balance due, or anywhere in between.
-Once an Offer has been accepted and the full Offer amount paid, the IRS writes off the rest of the tax debt.
+Once an Offer has been accepted and the full Offer amount paid, the IRS writes off the rest of the tax liability.

 While this sounds like an amazing way to resolve tax liabilities, there are many things that potential applicants should know before deciding whether to pursue an Offer.